omarkhaled7100/Simple-Quiz/README.md

 # Simple-Quiz

-just a simple quiz by onlu javascript using loop, object and alert to print out the data
+Just a simple quiz by only Javascript using loop, object and alert to print out the data